Eric Clapton’s 1964 Gibson ES-335TDC

 The guitar was likely used on the No Reason To Cry album to some extent, based on the photos taken at the Shangri La Studio in the spring of 1976.
 [Musician Eric Clapton records ‘No Reason To Cry’ at Shangri La recording studio on November 21,1976].
 According to the Christie’s auction house, the ES-335 was also used on Eric’s 1989 cover of Ray Charles’ Hard Times released on the Journeyman album (original source needed).

-During all these years however, and all the way until 1994, the ES-335 remained unseen on stage.
-This changed with the Nothing But Blues Tour during which Clapton played the guitar on the covers of Freddy King’s Someday After A While, I’m Tore Down and Have You Ever Loved A Woman.
+During all these years, however, and all the way until 1994, the ES-335 remained unseen on stage.
+This changed with the Nothing But Blues Tour during which Clapton played the guitar on the covers of Freddy King’s Someday After A While, I’m Tore Down, and Have You Ever Loved A Woman.
 The guitar was seen on October 13, 1994 [Eric Clapton Nothing But The Blues Tour.
-Performing at the Hartford Civic Center 13 October 1994; James R Anderson], as well as on November 8th and 9th, 1994 at the Fillmore West (footage of which is available in the documentary film of the Nothing But Blues Tour, directed by Martin Scorsese).
+Performing at the Hartford Civic Center 13 October 1994; James R Anderson], as well as on November 8th and 9th, 1994 at the Fillmore West (footage of which is available in the documentary film Nothing But Blues Tour, directed by Martin Scorsese).

-Clapton continued using the ES-335 throughout 1995 and during this time it can be seen on various TV shows, most notably the VH-1 Duets with Dr. John at Roseland on May 9, 1996, and Jools Holland show on December 31 1995.
+Clapton continued using the ES-335 throughout 1995 and during this time it can be seen on various TV shows, most notably the VH-1 Duets with Dr. John at Roseland on May 9, 1996, and Jools Holland show on December 31, 1995.
 The guitar was last seen during Prince’s Trust concert in London’s Hyde Park on June 29, 1996, later released on DVD as Eric Clapton – Live in Hyde Park.

 Clapton’s ES-335 on Auction